babelouest/glewlwyd/README.md

 Nevertheless, it hasn't been audited or fully tested by external developpers.

-Glewlwyd can take a central place in a system where applications and environments need authentication and authorization, be aware of the risks.
+Glewlwyd can take a central place in a system where applications and environments need authentication and authorization, be aware of the risks: bugs, non discovered vulnerabilities, etc.

 It's highly recommended to follow the documentation and enable only the features you intend to use.